 If we are told a payment has been made into your account by mistake and we reasonably believe this to be the case, we may return the money.
 We will tell you if this happens and give you the chance to dispute the claim.
 If asked, we may share your relevant personal information with other banks, building societies and credit unions so that the payer can trace money paid to an incorrect account.

-Any request to close the account must be made in writing, or by using our ‘closure form’ (downloadable from our website) giving 30 days notice.
+Please make any request to close the account in writing, or by using our ‘closure form’, giving 30 days notice.
 If you close your account, you will not qualify for any dividends declared after the account is closed.

 Savings that you can't touch until Christmas